Microsoft Active Accessibility: Architecture

 To determine whether a UI element natively supports the IAccessible interface, OLEACC sends it a WM_GETOBJECT message.
 A nonzero return value means the element natively supports Active Accessibility and provides its own IAccessible support.
 However, if the return value is zero, OLEACC provides a proxy object for the UI element and attempts to return meaningful information on its behalf.

 OLEACC uses the windows classname for each element to determine what information should be exposed for each of its IAccessible properties and how to collect that information.
-For example, OLEACC calls the GetWindowText function to retrieve the Name property for a standard pushbutton, but calls this same function to retrieve the Value property for a standard edit control.
-OLEACC is, in effect, mapping each IAccessible method to an appropriate Microsoft Win32 or control-specific message or function call.
+For example, OLEACC calls the GetWindowText API to retrieve the Name property for a standard pushbutton, but calls this same API to retrieve the Value property for a standard edit control.
+OLEACC is, in effect, mapping each IAccessible method to an appropriate Microsoft Win32 or control-specific message or API call.
 By using this classname-based special casing, it can return meaningful information through IAccessible proxies without any Active Accessibility support in the server.

 Applications that use only standard UI elements typically get full Active Accessibility support without additional development work.
 The exceptions to this rule are controls that have been subclassed, that do not store their own strings (absence of the HASSTRINGS style), or that are owner-drawn.
 In these cases, OLEACC cannot gather the information it needs because the information is stored outside the control.
 However, in many of these scenarios there are established workarounds that allow the server to cooperate with the proxies provided by OLEACC.